jg-digital-media/jgdm-woocommerce-selectors/README.md

     .checkout_coupon {

-        // displayed when coupon toggle is open p {
+        // NOTE: This element is displayed in the browser when showcoupon toggle class is open p {

         }